Reese's candy filled cake thumbnail

 Reese's Candy-filled Cake

-Probably my most popular recipe post to date has been the Candy-Filled M&Ms cake.
-Maybe because I cut the centers out of the base cake layers and filled the cake with M&Ms candy!
+One of my all-time most popular recipe posts to date has been the Candy-Filled M&Ms cake.
+Probably because I cut the centers out of the base cake layers and filled the cake with M&Ms candy!
+(Who in the world would argue with that??)
 The candy spills out when you cut into the cake, and it's one of the most fun cakes I've ever made.
+I thought my little nephew's eyes were going to bug right out of his head when he saw it for the first time.
 I’ve been surprised how many views the video's accumulated on Pinterest and YouTube over time!

-I used Reese’s Pieces and quartered Reese’s cups inside the cake and on top – I didn’t add the box on top of this one like I did to the M&Ms cake, but that would definitely be an option if you felt like it!
+I used Reese’s Pieces and quartered Reese’s cups inside the cake and on top.
+I didn’t add the empty Reese's Pieces box on top of this one like I did to the M&Ms cake.
+That said - adding the box on top would definitely be an option if you felt like it!

 (Disclosure: As an Amazon associate I may earn from qualifying purchases, and my posts often contain affiliate links.
 If you click a link and make a purchase, I may receive a commission at no extra cost to you!)